wp-plugins/maxbuttons/readme.txt

 * See your buttons on different color backgrounds
 * Pre-defined defaults make getting started super easy

-Use the buttons you create on your [landing pages](http://maxfoundry.com/plugins/maxlanding/), [squeeze pages](http://maxfoundry.com/plugins/maxsqueeze/), and [sales pages](http://maxfoundry.com/plugins/maxsales/) to increase your conversion rates.
+Use the buttons you create on your [WordPress landing pages](http://maxfoundry.com/plugins/maxlanding/), [WordPress squeeze pages](http://maxfoundry.com/plugins/maxsqueeze/), and [WordPress sales pages](http://maxfoundry.com/plugins/maxsales/) to increase your conversion rates.

 And because you can create buttons to correspond to any design, this plugin is perfect for any [WordPress theme](http://maxfoundry.com/themes/).

 = How To Use =

 MaxButtons makes it incredibly easy to build beautiful CSS3 buttons.
-Simply enter and select from all of the options (see the screenshot) and the button is built as you make selections.
+Simply enter and select from all of the options (see screenshots) and the button is built as you make selections.
 Once you save a button, a shortcode is generated for you, which you can then use anywhere in your site's content.

 == Installation ==